 Retrospective

-When Mies died in 1969, The New York Times wrote that Mies had considered 860–880 Lake Shore Drive his fourth-favorite design, after Crown Hall, the Chicago Federal Center, and the Seagram Building, Ross Miller, writing for Critical Inquiry in 1979, said the towers "seem static in their strict geometry of right angles, but manage a dance of shadows that gives each work a dynamic quality."
-A writer for Artforum magazine said the towers and the Farnsworth House were "uncompromised realizations of Mies's rigorous ethic".
-The critic Herbert Muschamp regarded the structures as "endlessly complex, acutely sensitive to context" and said that their design embraced the proximity of Lake Michigan.
-The photographer Walter Peterhans and the historian Julius Posener both compared the buildings' I-beams to Gothic structures' architectural details (such as buttresses), which in some cases were purely decorative.
-The Society of Architectural Historians praised the lighting scheme, describing it as an essential part of Mies's design.
+When Mies died in 1969, The New York Times wrote that Mies had considered 860–880 Lake Shore Drive his fourth-favorite design, after Crown Hall, the Chicago Federal Center, and the Seagram Building, Ross Miller, writing for Critical Inquiry in 1979, said the towers "seem static in their strict geometry of right angles, but manage a dance of shadows that gives each work a dynamic quality".
+In 1986, a writer for Artforum magazine said the towers and the Farnsworth House were "uncompromised realizations of Mies's rigorous ethic".
+The critic Herbert Muschamp, writing in the early 1990s, regarded the structures as "endlessly complex, acutely sensitive to context" and said that their design embraced the proximity of Lake Michigan.
+Also in the late 20th century, the photographer Walter Peterhans and the historian Julius Posener both compared the buildings' I-beams to Gothic structures' architectural details (such as buttresses), which in some cases were purely decorative.
+The Society of Architectural Historians praised the lighting scheme in 2007, describing it as an essential part of Mies's design.
 Other observers praised the towers' timeless appearance.

 Writing about the buildings' architectural impact, Mies's biographer David A. Spaeth said in 1985 that the buildings had "established a new standard of excellence for the apartment building", as they were among the first entirely steel-and-glass apartment buildings worldwide.
-Peterhans said that the towers' construction proved the viability of "the architectural potentialities of skeleton construction", contrasting with the masonry facades and smaller windows of earlier buildings.
-The American Institute of Architects' (AIA) Guide to Chicago regarded the buildings as the most influential of Mies's works.
+Peterhans said that the towers' construction proved the viability of steel skeletal frames in architecture, contrasting with the masonry facades and smaller windows of earlier buildings.
+The American Institute of Architects' (AIA) Guide to Chicago regarded the buildings as having had a greater impact on contemporary architects than any of Mies's other works, writing that "the influence of these structures was to pervade much of modern architecture".

-The architect Robert A. M. Stern described structures like 860–880 Lake Shore Drive as "a wonderful piece of structure, but not so wonderful as a place to live", while Paul Richard of The Washington Post described the I-beams on the facade as being functionally useless.
-Commentators in the 1980s mocked Mies's less is more principle, describing the buildings as having a "less-is-a-bore" design.
-Blair Kamin wrote that the buildings' facades would "seem less elegant and less revolutionary" if it were not for the presence of a masonry building directly to the south, the Lake Shore Athletic Club at 850 North Lake Shore Drive.
-Werner Blaser stated that the building "opposes [Louis] Sullivan's famous axiom 'form follows function' with the term 'structure'", in that the buildings' superstructures did not at all indicate their interior uses.
-Architectural Record magazine described 860 and 880 North Lake Shore Drive in 2000 as one of the United States' "most famous [architectural] works of the mid-20th century" that were protected as local or national landmarks.
+The architect Robert A. M. Stern, in 1976, described structures like 860–880 Lake Shore Drive as "a wonderful piece of structure, but not so wonderful as a place to live", saying that they were indistinguishable from office buildings.
+Commentators in the 1980s mocked Mies's less is more principle, describing the buildings as having a "less-is-a-bore" design, and during that decade, Paul Richard of The Washington Post described the I-beams on the facade as being functionally useless.
+Blair Kamin wrote in 2014 that the buildings' facades would "seem less elegant and less revolutionary" if it were not for the presence of a masonry building directly to the south, the Lake Shore Athletic Club at 850 North Lake Shore Drive.
+Werner Blaser stated in 1999 that the building "opposes [Louis] Sullivan's famous axiom 'form follows function' with the term 'structure'", in that the buildings' superstructures did not at all indicate their interior uses.
+The next year, Architectural Record magazine described 860–880 Lake Shore Drive as one of the United States' "most famous [architectural] works of the mid-20th century" that were protected as local or national landmarks.

 Landmark designations